DLM Alternate Assessment

 When emailing the DLM Service Desk or the Iowa Department of Education for assistance in administering the DLM Alternate Assessment, the only allowable student information is the student’s state identification number.
 Do not include the student name or date of birth.

 Resources to support district implementation of the DLM Assessment and data management activities (e.g., enrollment of users and students and roster students to content area tests) are found within the State of Iowa’s DLM website and at the Iowa Department of Education’s alternate assessment webpage.
-The Iowa Alternate Assessment Google Group contains announcements, calendars and timelines, contacts, district supports, training links, and information for both DLM and ELAA.
-Contact Jennifer Denne to be added to the Google Group.
-You must be a teacher or administrator to be added.
+The Iowa Alternate Assessment Google Site (if link does not open, contact Jennifer Denne to be added to the site) contains announcements, calendars and timelines, contacts, district supports, training links, and information for both DLM and ELAA.

 Note: Paraprofessionals/classroom associates are not authorized to administer the DLM Alternate Assessment.